Jennifer Kale: Powers and abilities

-Though initially only a novice in the mystic arts of the Marvel Universe, Jennifer Kale held tremendous potential for wielding magic and has since honed it through many years of intensive training and tutelage.
+Jennifer Kale held tremendous potential for wielding magic and has since honed it through many years of intensive training and tutelage.
 Though her training was based upon the brand of magic wielded by Zhered-Na, she has since been tutored by other sorcerers and she is also self-taught to a degree.
-As of now, Kale can fire magical bolts, form shields, open dimensional portals, mesmerize people, affect the memories of others, teleport herself and others, and cast numerous spells for a variety of effects.
+Jennifer Kale can fire magical bolts, form shields, open dimensional portals, mesmerize people, affect the memories of others, teleport herself and others, and cast numerous spells for a variety of effects.

 The Tome of Zhered-Na is named after the antediluvian sorceress who foretold the end of Atlantis, and the Tome allegedly possessed all the mysticism known to man and demonkind at the time of its creation.
 For speaking this truth, Zhered-Na was banished and set adrift upon the sea.
 While she floated, her god, Valka, whispered secrets to her about the world and the world of the future.
 After many weeks she landed at Thuria and founded the Cult of Zhered-Na.
 She lived and taught there until she was slain by the demon D'Spayre.
 Atlantis met its fate that same day.
 Two spirits rescued the wisdom of Zhered-Na and decades later gave it to Illyana Kale, the descendant of a cult member.
 Kale was inspired then to write the Tome.
 Certain deities felt that too many secrets were contained inside the Book, so they placed the demon Hellphyr inside its pages to ward away unwelcome users.
 When the Book was recently opened and Hellphyr was released, Illyana's descendant Jennifer Kale joined with fellow witches Topaz and Satana to stop the demon and save the Tome.
 The Tome of Zhered-Na is currently with Jennifer Kale.
-Though presumably less powerful than the Darkhold or the Book of the Vishanti, it is nonetheless powerful enough to strike awe into the Sorcerer Supreme Doctor Strange and was sealed so only a member of the Kale lineage could access it, and only then assisted by a representative of divinity and a representative of the Underworld.
+Though presumably less powerful than the Darkhold or the Book of the Vishanti, it is nonetheless powerful enough to strike awe into the Sorcerer Supreme Doctor Strange and was sealed so only a member of the Jennifer Kale lineage could access it, and only then assisted by a representative of divinity and a representative of the Underworld.

+Reception

+Adam Barnhardt of ComicBook.com called Jennifer Kale "one of Marvel's most popular horror characters."
+Bradley Prom of Screen Rant asserted, "She was initially introduced as a supporting character to Man-Thing but she’s developed to be a hero of her own right."
+Deirdre Kaye of Scary Mommy called Jennifer Kale a "role model" and a "truly heroic" female character.
+Eric Diaz of Nerdist included Jennifer Kale in their list of "Marvel Witches We Want to See" in Agatha All Along.
+Nitish Vashishtha of Sportskeeda ranked Jennifer Kale 5th in their "10 Strongest Marvel Witches" list.

 Other versions

 What If?

-Jennifer Kale was featured in some stories in the pages of "What If?":
+Alternate versions of Jennifer Kale appear in What If?: